 Slipped femoral capital epiphysis is the disorder of the proximal femoral physis that leads to slippage of the epiphysis relative to the femoral neck.
 It is one of commonest hip abnormalities in adolescence.
-It affects both the hips in about 20% cases.
+It affects both the hips in about 20% of cases.

 The incidence for slipped capital femoral epiphysis is about 10 cases per 100,000 children.